 What is CDP?

-Let’s start by defining the concept Customer Data in Customer Data Platform.
-Customer data is the information your customers provide while interacting with your business via your website, mobile applications, product, surveys, social media, marketing campaigns or any other online or offline channel.
+Let’s start by defining the concept of Customer Data in the Customer Data Platform.
+Customer data is the information your customers provide while interacting with your business via your website, mobile applications, product, surveys, social media, marketing campaigns, or any other online or offline channel.

 All this data acts as a backbone to a successful business strategy.
 Data-driven companies realize the importance of this and take action to ensure that they collect the necessary customer data points that would enable them to improve the customer experience and fine-tune their business strategy over time.